Cascadia Adventures Camp - Grades 2-3

-Drop-off and Pick-up: From I-5, take exit 250 (Old Fairhaven Parkway) and head west to Chuckanut Drive.
+Drop-off and Pick-up: From I-5 take exit 250 and drive west on Old Fairhaven Parkway to Chuckanut Drive.
 Turn left and follow Chuckanut Drive to the Fairhaven Park entrance.
 Turn right into the first parking lot.
 Map.

 THURSDAY: Bakerview Beach, 9:30-4:00PM

 Bakerview Beach is one of the most memorable locations we will visit during our week of explorations.
 Prepare for epic tide flats filled with curious creatures, mud pits, roaming streams, and wide expanses of adventure.
 We will hike out into the mud flats and adventure into the Nooksack Delta.

 Bring your swimsuit and a pair of water shoes that have a heel and are closed-toed so they won't come off.
 That mud is thick!
 Hats, sunglasses, extra water and sunscreen will also be key on this outing!
 Parents make sure to bring a change of clothes and protection for the inside of your car (a large garbage bag works)--it will be a messy day!